jquast/blessed/docs/examples.rst

 https://github.com/jquast/blessed/blob/master/bin/detect-multibyte.py

-This program also demonstrates how the :meth:`~.get_location` method can be used to reliably test whether the terminal emulator of the connecting client is capable of rendering multibyte characters as a single cell.
+This program also demonstrates how the :meth:`~.get_location` method can be used to reliably test whether the terminal emulator supports utf-8 or other multibyte encoding, by rendering multibyte characters and measuring the change in cursor location.

 .. _editor.py: